 🍴Step by Step Instructions

-- Start by adding almond flour, cassava flour, coconut sugar, baking soda, nutmeg, and salt into a large mixing bowl.
+Start by adding almond flour, cassava flour, coconut sugar, baking soda, nutmeg, cinnamon, and salt into a large mixing bowl.
 Use a whisk to blend until fully combined.
-(Make sure to break up any flour clumps.

-- Next add in the eggs, orange puree, and orange zest.
-Blend with your whisk, or hand mixer until it becomes a thick consistency.
-If you use a whisk and find it hard to blend, you can use a spatula to finish the job!
+Next add in the eggs, orange puree, and orange zest.
+Blend with your whisk, or hand mixer until combined.

-- Grease your bread pan with coconut oil or a non-stick cooking spray.
+Grease the bread pan with coconut oil or a non-stick cooking spray.
 (You can also line the pan with parchment paper.)
+I usually do both!

-- Press the batter into the pan with a spoon or spatula.
-If you want to add cranberries, orange zest, or chocolate chips on top, add them now!
-Make sure to gently press the cranberries into the batter.
+Use a spatula to spread the batter into the loaf pan.
+If you want to add toppings like cranberries, orange zest, or chocolate chips, add them now!

 Frequently Asked Questions